EVENTS AND SIGNAGE

 National Theater (2025)

-Historic National Theater on America's largest downtown square in Graham, TX needed some updated move poster cases.
-We provided cases that are lighted from the inside and easy to open and switch out posters.
+Historic National Theater on America's largest downtown square in Graham, TX needed some updated movie poster cases and times/ratings display sign.
+We provided cases that are lighted from the inside and easy to open to switch out posters.
 They can also switch out the red sign at the top (Coming Soon, Now Showing or This Friday).
 The cases are made of mdf with a solid wood frame and metal inserts for the logo at the top.

 Arca Continental Event (2023)